Jacky-P-He/ML-in-Real-Estate/README.md

 ## Data Collection Model
-In the data scraping section, we referenced [HomeHarvest](https://github.com/Bunsly/HomeHarvest) and used the following code to perform data scraping:
+In the data scraping section, we referenced scraping model from [HomeHarvest](https://github.com/Bunsly/HomeHarvest) and used the following code to perform data scraping:

     from homeharvest import scrape_property
     # modify the parameters to your needs